Things To Consider Before Marrying Someone With a Lot of Debt

 Anyone who’s been married for a while will tell you that you won’t change your spouse’s habits after the wedding.
 Don’t expect him to adjust his ways later.
 If anything, tendencies become more ingrained.

 I don’t mean to dump on somebody that Amber holds dear, but it’s irresponsible to neglect to pay bills on time.
 Grown-ups don’t do that type of thing.
 It could be symptomatic of an immature outlook on life.

 Starting a marriage with this type of handicap is a real challenge.
 Remember that today’s “reminder” will become tomorrow’s “nagging”.
 My guess is that if he ever starts getting calls from collection agencies, he’s not going to be very receptive to Amber’s “reminders”.

-Hopefully Amber and her fiancé will be able to set a solid foundation for a happy life together.
+Hopefully, Amber and her fiancé can set a solid foundation for a happy life together.